“I’m just lost, utterly lost.”

 This question was submitted to Kids Help Phone by a young person and answered by one of our professional counsellors.

 I’m really sorry to hear that you’re having such a tough time with your mom.
 That sounds really hurtful the way that she’s been talking to you.
 I’m really glad to hear that you know yourself well enough to know that you’re worth a lot.
 That shows a lot of self-confidence.
 As for your career and future, it’s really important that you do what you want to do and what you find interesting.
 After all, you’re the one who will be doing the work.
 And if you’re not interested in the work, it’s going to be a long time that you’ll be doing a job that you don’t like.
 Talking to your mom about your future has proven not to work.
 You’ve tried that already… on a number of occasions.
 I wonder if it might help to have a mediator help you guys hear each other out.
 Having an adult help both of you hear what the other is saying can be really helpful.
 Sometimes, it’s easier for adults to listen to other adults rather than adults listening to kids and youth.
 If this interests you, how about talking to your guidance counsellor?
-If you want help finding someone to talk to, how about giving us a call or writing again with the name of your community (we’ll delete it if you write) and we can look that up for you.
+If you want help finding someone to talk to, how about giving us a call with the name of your community and we can look that up for you.
 I hope this helps to give you some ideas of how to deal with this.
 We’re here for you on the web and 24/7 on the phones.
 We’re free, confidential and anonymous.
 Take care and hang in there!!